-Amy A Jewelry (formerly Amy Cousin Jewelry) has two collections that frequently borrow from and complete each other:
+Amy A Jewelry’s (formerly Amy Cousin Jewelry) two collections frequently borrow from and complete each other:

 Both collections are created using recycled and reclaimed precious metals as well as gemstones that are sourced from ethical suppliers unless otherwise noted, as with some vintage elements.

 about Amy Wilderson

 I use all the tools, techniques, and materials that I can get my hands on.